US Sports Betting Legislation Update

 Illinois did actually launch legalized sports betting on March 9 but has of course come to a sudden halt due to Coronavirus.
 Rivers Casino in Des Plaines, Ill., took the first official bet in the state, which we have written about here, and there were a couple of other casinos ready to go before the industry shut down.
 Expect things to get going again when sports re-start in the US.

-Despite what is currently happening, Colorado is still planning to launch sports betting on May 1.
+Colorado launched sports betting on May 1.
 It is very likely at the moment that there won’t be any sports to bet on at that time.
 Lawmakers in the state are continuing to review applications that are coming in, and they have issued more than 30 licenses this month.

 It looks like things will slow dramatically now in the Bluegrass sate.
 Everything was ready to legalize sports betting even just a few weeks ago, but things have changed.
 A sports betting bill has been pushed back, and it looks like things will now have to wait until 2021.